 Accept the elevation prompt if one appears.

 When setup completes, restart your PC if the setup application requests it.
 The SDK is installed to all compatible editions of Visual Studio on your PC.
-The SDK requires Visual Studio version 15.7 or later.

 If the installer returns errors, try uninstalling and then reinstalling the tools.
 To uninstall the tools, rerun the installer or use Add and Remove Programs in Settings.